Zidras/DBM-Warmane/README.md

-# Work in progress
+# DM for Chromiecraft

-Trying to continue DBM for chromie.
+Trying to continue Ballenys DBM for Chromiecraft.
+Includes latest core updates from Zidras (https://github.com/Zidras/DBM-Warmane) and many adjustments and fixes specific for Azerothcore/Chromiecraft.

 Needs the dungeon map patch by Trimitor for the rangeradar to work: https://forum.warmane.com/showthread.php?t=424250